Learning to be more self-reliant

 In this statement there is also the argument on the lack of self-accountability.
 There is nothing productive about blaming others for your problems.
 Being born into poor circumstances is beyond your control.
 But the actions that you make are entirely up to you.
 This is how you make your life better.
 This can be done by taking advantage of opportunities you have, valuing education, managing your time and your finances wisely, not putting yourself in dangerous situations, not doing things that you know to be damaging to you and those around you, and setting goals.
 Fix yourself and your life before waiting for someone to fix it for you.
 Because if you wait, it will never happen.

-Telling people that we live in a country where there is institutional racism, descrimination, sexism, etc. is not helpful for present-day youth.
+Telling people that we live in a country where there is institutional racism, discrimination, sexism, etc. is not helpful for present-day youth.
 When you tell someone that there are forces beyond their control that are set-up to make them fail, how can they ever succeed?
 Likewise when you tell youth that the good things of our country such as its capitalistic sturcture are flawed, the results are seen in ANTIFA riots and movements that promote more socialistic policies in America.
 This is the opposite of individualism.
 Capitalism, not socialism or communism, is the only economic system that allows someone to reap all the benefits of their hard work and success.
-If you’re an ANTIFA activist who doesn’t belive me, then just go research what the acronym NAZI actually stands for.
+If you’re an ANTIFA activist who doesn’t believe me, then just go research what the acronym NAZI actually stands for.